msjimc/RunningWindowsProgramsOnLinux/raspberry_Pi_Desktop.md

 * **The account performing the installation must have admin rights.**

-Unlike the Debian installation that used the package manager, its necessary to follow the [WineHQ install method](https://wiki.winehq.org/Debian) for Debian.
+Unlike the Debian installation that used the package manager, its necessary to follow the [WineHQ install method](https://wiki.winehq.org/Debian) for Debian, since the repository contains a Wine 5.0 package rather than Wine 9.0.

 First set the architecture for 32 bit programs